-Today’s content is tomorrow’s old news.
-Here’s how to automatically recreate old content so it is loved by both customers and search engines.
+Here’s how content automation recreates old work so it stays relevant to both customers and search engines.

 From product descriptions to thought-leadership articles, case studies to white papers, the diverse range of material that comprises a business’s online presence is what gives it visibility, authority, and social capital among the people that matter.